Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-The suburb of Crib Point's income level is below the national average according to ATO data aggregated by AreaSearch for financial year 2023.
-The median income among taxpayers in Crib Point is $47,715 and the average income stands at $66,507.
-In Greater Melbourne, these figures are $57,688 and $75,164 respectively.
-Based on Wage Price Index growth of 8.25% since financial year 2023, estimates for September 2025 would be approximately $51,651 (median) and $71,994 (average).
-The 2021 Census ranks household, family and personal incomes in Crib Point between the 32nd and 34th percentiles.
-Income analysis shows that 36.3% of residents (1,189 people) fall into the $1,500 - 2,999 bracket, similar to the regional figure of 32.8%.
-Housing affordability pressures are severe, with only 82.7% of income remaining, ranking at the 30th percentile.
+The suburb of Crib Point's income level is below the national average according to AreaSearch data from the ATO for financial year 2023.
+The median income among taxpayers in Crib Point was $47,715 and the average income stood at $66,507.
+These figures compare to Greater Melbourne's median of $57,688 and average of $75,164 respectively.
+Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for Crib Point would be approximately $51,651 (median) and $71,994 (average) as of September 2025.
+From the 2021 Census data, household, family, and personal incomes in Crib Point rank modestly, between the 32nd and 34th percentiles.
+Income analysis shows that the $1,500 - 2,999 bracket dominates with 36.3% of residents (1,189 people), aligning with regional trends where this cohort also represents 32.8%.
+Housing affordability pressures are severe in Crib Point, with only 82.7% of income remaining after housing costs, ranking at the 30th percentile.

 Frequently Asked Questions - Income